-Ali suggests we cook ourselves supper, so we hop in the Hyundai and head for the IGA in Penola, the next town.
+Ali suggests we cook ourselves supper, so we hop in the Hyundai and head for the IGA in Penola, the next town over.
 Spaghetti Fiesta!
 I fix dinner and run a load of wash while Ali sits transfixed by an incomprehensible game show called Think Tank, which may be the mutant offspring of Hollywood Squares, Jeopardy, and Who Wants to Be a Millionaire.
 I poke my head in periodically, only to be mystified.
 Dinner is carbo-yummy.
 Somehow, it has become nighttime.
 I arrange the damp laundry on a drying rack and retire with my copy of 100 Australian Poems You Need to Know.